verytalk/crontab-mysqlLock-go/README.md

 - Regularly check MySQL lock table status

-This project only needs a simple configuration to check the MySQL table lock status on a regular basis
+This project only needs a simple configuration to check the MySQL table lock status on a regular basis Help DBA analyze what causes the transaction lock table

 - How to configure ?